benbencik/benbencik.github.io/cv.md

         </div>
         <img src="../assets/images/stablelab.jpg" class="cv-img" alt="Stablelab">
     </div>
-    In this internship in a team of 4, we worked on a prototype of a personalized AI DAO delegate.
+    In this internship, we worked on a prototype of a personalized AI DAO delegate.
-    I worked on smart contracts that allow delegation and voting across multiple DAOs in both on-chain and off-chain settings.
+    I worked on smart contracts that allow delegation and voting across multiple DAOs in on-chain and off-chain settings.
 </div>

 <div class="cv-entry">